-What you do with string one through five when you are simply playing on string six?
+What do you do with string one through five when you are simply playing on string six?
 Why does string three insist on making a raucous while you play on string four?
-Are they jealous, or are the simply defunct?
+Are they jealous, or are they simply defunct?

 I hate to be the one to tell you, but they are neither.